-All applicants who have not been offered a place at William Hulme's will be held on a reserve list until 31st December 2021.
+All applicants who have not been offered a place at William Hulme's Grammar School secondary or primary phase will be held on a reserve list until 31 December 2025.
 Unsuccessful applicants will be considered with other applicants regardless of whether the parents have lodged an appeal.